Donald Trump scowls as jury is picked to decide how much he owes for denying sex assault

 Fresh from a political win Monday in the Iowa caucuses, the Republican presidential frontrunner detoured to a Manhattan courtroom for what amounts to the penalty phase of a civil defamation lawsuit stemming from Carroll’s claims he sexually attacked her in a department store dressing room.

 Nine jurors were selected for the trial, which Judge Lewis A. Kaplan said is likely to last three to five days.
-Opening statements come next.
 Testimony will begin Wednesday.

 Trump did not attend the previous trial in the case last May, when a jury found he had sexually abused Carroll and awarded her $5 million in damages.
 In light of that verdict, Kaplan told prospective jurors the trial beginning Tuesday would focus only on how much money, if any, Trump must pay Carroll for comments he made about her while president in 2019.